 Integrating unscheduled patients into the workflow isn’t always easy, though there is always a possibility of schedule changes to shorten the patient wait times.
 For instance, when some patient cancels or reschedules an appointment, it opens extra slots for new appointments.

-The Receptionist usually removes patients who do not show up and relocates slots for those who wait in the queue.
+The Receptionist usually removes patients who do not show up and reallocates their slots to those who wait in the queue.

 In case of emergency, urgent patients are prioritized over others in the queue.
 It’s a good practice to have extra specialists who handle urgent cases outside of regular appointments.

 Sometimes, the Receptionist can reassign patients to a different doctor due to changes in availability.
-It happens when appointments are delayed due to additional procedures or early completion, like in the case of a doctor switch request.
+It happens when appointments are delayed due to additional procedures or early completion, such as a doctor switch request.

 At the end of the clinic hours, the remaining patients in the queue should be attended to or scheduled for the other day if their conditions allow.

 LinkHMS allows your clinic to support the patient flow and allocate doctors based on queue demand.
-With addressed live queue requirements, it works to successfully integrate unscheduled patients, accommodate walk-ins, handle emergencies, and many more.
+With the addressed live queue requirements, it successfully integrates unscheduled patients, accommodates walk-ins, handles emergencies, and more.

 If you need some additional details on how LinkHMS works, we’ve prepared other helpful guides to answer your questions.